nbicocchi/learn-java-core/assets/slides/E9 - Java Multi-Threading.md

 The JVM is a process and gets the CPU as assigned by the OS’s scheduler.
 However, **Java is a specification** with [many implementations](https://en.wikipedia.org/wiki/List_of_Java_virtual_machines).
 Some JVMs operate like a mini-OS and schedule their own threads.
 Most JVMs use the OS scheduler (a Java thread is actually mapped to a system thread)

 ### Why Threads?
 There are many reasons to use threads in your Java programs.
 If you use Android, Swing, JavaFX, Servlets, RMI you may already be using threads without realizing it.
 Main reasons for using threads:

-* make the UI responsive
+* keep UIs responsive while performing background operations
-* perform asynchronous operations or background processing
 * take advantage of multiprocessor systems

 ### Why Threads?
 A case study